I've promised myself never to use gradle

 compileJava.dependsOn(howIsTheWeatherInBucharest)

-Having the ability to write code is seductive, but it opens Pandora’s Box.
-The programmer’s reflex to throw in some custom functions to make things work will kick in, especially if the build file is complex.
-And to be honest, writing your build file with a programmer’s mindset is more natural than trying to circumvent the DS.
+Having the ability to write raw code is seductive, but it opens Pandora’s Box.
+The programmer’s reflex to throw in some custom functions to make things work will kick in, especially if the build requirements are complex.
+And to be honest, writing your build file with a programmer’s mindset is more natural than trying to circumvent the DSL.

-But let’s take a step back, and ask ourselves if this is what we want from a build tool?!
-Writing quick and dirty code can spiral into writing more and more quick ‘n dirty code.
-Other people in your extended team can add their personal quick ‘n dirty code.
-Without the ability to properly debug the build process and the non-standard hacks people are willing to put in the build file, things can become less portable and extremely environment-dependent or simply not idempotent.
+But let’s take a step back and ask ourselves: is this really what we want from a build tool?!
+Writing quick and dirty code can spiral into writing more and more quick ’n’ dirty code.
+Other people in your extended team will add their personal quick ’n’ dirty code.
+Without the ability to properly debug the build process, and given the non-standard hacks people are willing to put into the build file, things can rapidly become less portable, extremely environment-dependent, or simply not idempotent.
 Should you always be online to build your project?
-Should you be inside a Private Network?
+Should you be inside a specific Private Network?

-Even if it’s easy to do so, the Gradle build shouldn’t replace a proper CI/CD pipeline, but I’ve worked and seen projects where the build process was doing much more than assembling a fat jar.
-It ran tests and integrated directly with Sonarqube, created custom reports based on the static code analysis results, performed infrastructure changes, etc. Why!?
-Because it was possible.
+Even if it’s easy to do, a Gradle build shouldn’t replace a proper CI/CD pipeline.
+Yet, I’ve worked on and seen projects where the build process was doing much more than just assembling a fat jar.
+It ran tests, integrated directly with SonarQube, created custom reports based on static code analysis results, performed infrastructure changes, etc. Why!?
+Simply because it was possible.

 My advice:

-- Keep your build file as declarative as possible and stick to the DSL.
+- Keep your build file as declarative as possible and stick strictly to the DSL.

-- Don’t add tasks in your build file that can be implemented as individual steps in a proper CI/CD pipeline;
+- Don’t add tasks in your build file that should be implemented as individual steps in a proper CI/CD pipeline.

-- If you understand how Gradle works try to gatekeep the file and review whatever changes your colleagues make.
+- If you understand how Gradle works, try to gatekeep the file and heavily review whatever changes your colleagues make.

-Gradle 5.0 came with a “game”-breaking change: devs were allowed to use an experimental Kotlin DSL to replace the historical groovy DSL.
-In theory, this was terrific news, especially for the Android folks who were already flocking to Kotlin.
-The reality, this fragmented the community and brought even more confusion to the uninitiated.
+Gradle 5.0 came with a “game”-breaking change: devs were suddenly allowed to use an experimental Kotlin DSL to replace the historical Groovy DSL.
+In theory, this was terrific news, especially for the Android folks who were already flocking to Kotlin in droves.
+In reality, this heavily fragmented the community and brought even more confusion to the uninitiated.

-Compared to the Groovy DSL, the Kotlin DSL seems to be more strict and more opinionated.
-After all, Kotlin has a stricter type system compared to groovy.
-So if you are a Java developer planning to use Gradle with the Kotlin DSL, you have to be familiar with Groovy (to be able to read the old materials), but you also need to learn enough Kotlin to be able to write your build file.
-A little bit of learning new things didn’t kill anyone, but I am asking again: Why is it necessary to learn a new programming language to master a build tool!?
+Compared to the Groovy DSL, the Kotlin DSL seems to be much stricter and more opinionated.
+After all, Kotlin has a much stricter type system compared to Groovy.
+So if you are a Java developer planning to use Gradle with the Kotlin DSL, you have to be familiar with Groovy (just to be able to read the old reference materials), but you also need to learn enough Kotlin to be able to actually write your build file.
+A little bit of learning new things never killed anyone, but I am asking again: Why is it necessary to learn a completely new programming language just to master a build tool!?

 My advice:

-- I still use the groovy dialect simply because there are more materials to get inspiration from.
-It’s 2022, and things might change in the future;
+- I still use the Groovy dialect simply because there are far more materials available to get inspiration from.
+It’s 2022, and things might change in the future, but for now, Groovy is safer.

 Abrupt final thoughts

-I’ve promised myself not to use Gradle anymore, but I still do it from time to time, especially for smaller, contained, personal projects.
+I promised myself not to use Gradle anymore… but I still do it from time to time, especially for smaller, contained, personal projects.
+Old habits die hard.